zhaohuabing/hugo-theme-cleanwhite/README.md

 ### Wechat Pay & Alipay Rewards

-You can enable Wechat Pay & Alipay to allow readers send you reward money.
-If they like your articles, you may even make profit from your writing.
+You can enable Wechat Pay & Alipay to allow readers send you money.
+So if they like your articles, you may even get rewards from your writing.
+Now you must be motivated to write more.

 * Enable Wechat Pay & Alipay in the site config
 ```toml